ryman1/keeweb-wiki/Architecture.md

 * [collection](https://github.com/keeweb/keeweb/blob/master/app/scripts/framework/collection.js)
 * [view](https://github.com/keeweb/keeweb/blob/master/app/scripts/framework/views/view.js)

 Views are built on [Handlebars.js](https://handlebarsjs.com) and rendered with [morphdom](https://github.com/patrick-steele-idem/morphdom), which gives us a possibility to re-render them without losing input state.
+New code should be written in reactive style, however there are some direct DOM modifications in different places, ideally they should be replaced.

 SCSS styles are using [Bourbon](https://www.bourbon.io) as a framework.
 We have our own [theme engine](https://github.com/keeweb/keeweb/tree/master/app/styles/themes) that supports switching themes with CSS custom properties.